-31 Mar How to Avoid A “Suez Situation” for your E-Commerce Business
+01 September How to Avoid A “Suez Situation” for your Ecommerce Business

 At Yardline, we’ve been following the Ever Given situation and the potential impact it will have on marketplace and platform sellers.
-Here are three things to keep in mind as the impact of this event unfolds and four action items you can take NOW & on a go forward basis to minimize any negative outcomes for your e-commerce business.
+Here are three things to keep in mind as the impact of this event unfolds and four action items you can take NOW and on a go-forward basis to minimize any negative outcomes for your ecommerce business.

 What You Can Expect:

 3. Higher freight costs.
-While traffic though the Canal was halted by the Ever Given, the impacts from the stoppage cost to the global company kept going – at the pace of $400 MILLION per HOUR.
-An already stressed ecosystem of port operators, shipping lines & global freight carriers will need to bear these unexpected costs stemming from disruption and uncertainty – costs that will be passed on down the supply chain to the retailers and e-commerce business owners.
+While traffic through the Canal was halted by the Ever Given, the impacts from the stoppage cost to the global company kept going – at the pace of $400 MILLION per HOUR.
+An already stressed ecosystem of port operators, shipping lines, and global freight carriers will need to bear these unexpected costs stemming from disruption and uncertainty – costs that will be passed on down the supply chain to the retailers and ecommerce business owners.

 What You Can Do:

-3. Build higher inventory levels in-country using 3PLs (third party logistics).
-As is the case with diversifying your supplier base, utilizing more 3PLs to ensure that your orders arrive on time may also have a short-term impact to your net profit.
-However, this short-term trade off sacrificing near term profits may be a better long-term strategy that will help you retain satisfied customers down the road.
+3. Build higher inventory levels in-country using 3PLs (third-party logistics).
+As is the case with diversifying your supplier base, utilizing more 3PLs to ensure that your orders arrive on time may also have a short-term impact on your net profit.
+However, this short-term trade-off of sacrificing near-term profits may be a better long-term strategy that will help you retain satisfied customers down the road.

 At Yardline, we are experts in funding investments in inventory – whether it is incremental stock to take advantage of market demand or hedging against difficult head-winds in your supply chain.
-Contact us today to see how we can help provide the right level of growth capital and expertise to tighten your operations, navigate supply chain issues, and more.
+Apply for funding today to see how we can help provide the right level of growth capital and expertise to tighten your operations, navigate supply chain issues, and more.